sugayathriponnada/DS606_TeamF_Ponnada_Annreddy_Bode_AI-RADIOLOGY_P3Final/docs/index.md

 -📊 Worked with bounding box annotations for disease localization (BBox_List_2017.csv).

--📁 Cleaned and filtered image-label mappings with multi-label splits (e.g., "Effusion|Cardiomegaly").
+-📁 Cleaned and filtered image-label mappings with multi-label splits (Example: Effusion, Cardiomegaly).

 -🧠 Designed a custom CNN model (not DenseNet) to perform thoracic disease classification.